 Engine speed information is required to calculate engine torque and to plot the right RPM scale on dyno report.
 There are some situations where engine speed doesn’t have constant relation with dyno speed and it cannot be calculated with simple ratio and OBD interface is not available.
-To get correct engine speed reading in these situation the controller is equipped with specialized Engine speed input, that allows direct readout of the engine speed.
-Following sensors can be connected to this input:
+To get correct engine speed reading in these situations, the controller is equipped with specialized Engine speed input, that allows direct readout of the engine speed.
+The following sensors can be connected to this input:

 Variable reluctance sensor, VR sensor